-A person conducting a business or undertaking must ensure that electrical equipment that has been de-energised to allow for electrical work to be carried out cannot be inadvertently reenergised.
+A PCBU must ensure that electrical equipment that has been de-energised to allow for electrical work to be carried out cannot be inadvertently re-energised.

-As a person conducting a business or undertaking (PCBU), you must ensure that electrical work is not carried out on electrical equipment while the equipment is energised, subject to the prescribed exceptions discussed in section 6.1 of this Code.
+As a PCBU, you must ensure that electrical work is not carried out on or near electrical equipment while the equipment is energised, subject to the prescribed exceptions discussed in section 6.1 of this Code.

-Testing whether equipment is energised
+Testing to determine whether equipment is energised or not

-You must ensure that, before electrical work is carried out on electrical equipment, the equipment is tested by a competent person to determine whether or not it is energised.
+You must ensure that, before electrical work is carried out on or near electrical equipment, the equipment is tested by a competent person to determine whether or not it is energised.